claus-e-andersen/clanElectrons/README.md

 # See Sternheimer et al. 1984 paper
 dat <- Sternheimer.delta.param(MeV = 1, dat)

+# Some functions in the package just output the results directly (like electronic.MSP).
+# Here we do not update dat.

 # Electronic mass stopping power:
 # See ICRU-90 equation 4.8
 s <- electronic.MSP(MeV = 1, dat, delta = 0)